sergehuber/inoyu-osgi-utils-maven-plugin/README.md

 ## Contributing

-Contributions to the OSGi Tools Maven Plugin are welcome!
+Contributions to the Inoyu OSGi Utilities Maven Plugin are welcome!
 Please submit pull requests or open issues on our GitHub repository.

 ## License